![]() ![]() Choose another writer in this calendar:

 Richards Fowles.
 "The rows of respectable little houses inhabited by

-respectable little people had an early depressive effect on me," he
+respectable little people had an early depressive effect on me and I

 It is a story about Nicholas Urfe, who escapes his latest love affair